 Created and integrated within the system of higher education institutions at the beginning of the 2000s, universities of teacher education (UTE) aim to train prospective teachers for primary and lower secondary levels and special needs education.
 Some of these UTE are integrated into a university of applied sciences.
 Part of the teaching training also takes place within universities and to a far lesser extent, at the universities of applied sciences.

-In 2022/23, almost 23 500 people studied at universities of teacher education.
+In 2023/24, about 23 600 people studied at universities of teacher education.
 More them the half of these followed pre-primary and primary level teaching courses and 21% lower secondary level teaching courses.
 Women almost account for three quarters of students at universities of teacher education.
 The branches of study with the greatest number of women are pre-primary and primary level teaching (79%) and special needs education.
-In total, the percentage of foreign students is around 10%.
+In total, the percentage of foreign students is around 11%.

 We highly recommend checking the results published in the tables available under the heading "tables" beforehand.